 Additionally, it provides a more objective and quantifiable data.
 Athletes can measure the exact speed of their run-up, the exact angle of their jump, and even the exact time they spend in the air, eliminating any guesswork and providing a more accurate analysis.

-Sujet a lire : How Can Customized Compression Gear Improve Recovery for Ultra-Trail Runners?
+A lire également : How Can Customized Compression Gear Improve Recovery for Ultra-Trail Runners?

 To further understand the impact of video replay on technique analysis, it’s essential to explore the available research on the topic.
 The Digital Object Identifier (DOI) system and CrossRef are excellent resources for this.